esaezgil/esaezgil.github.io/content/post/reasons_for_a_blog.md

 subtitle = ""
 date = "2016-12-29T01:37:32+02:00"
 bigimg = ""
+keywords = "review, open source" description = "Reasons for keeping a blog as a software developer"
 +++

 I have been enjoying the [Talk Python Podcast](https://talkpython.fm/episodes/all) for a while and at least two episodes revolve around the importance of having a blog as a software developer.